kcough/data-studio-projects/code/titanic_project_1/diary.md

-notes for first project on Titanic survivors
+Notes for first project on Titanic survivors

 First, in thinking about the project, we need a level of analysis I don't have yet--the survival rate (maybe in percentage) of passengers.